avieth/Algebraic/README.md

 In this diagram, there is a line from `x` to `y` if and only if there is an arrow homomorphism from `y` to `x`.
 Notice the one in the middle:
 `Kleisli []`.
-This one exhibits a bit of surjectivity, a bit of injectivity, but I don't know if there's a standard name for this kind of thing.
-In the program text it's a `Multijection`.
+This is just a normal function: every image has 0 or more preimages.

 This ordering is expressed by the `ArrowHomomorphism` class and its instances, and exploited by the function